luciotato/LiteScript/devel/source/v0.8/Producer_c.lite.md

             //Here we have a ObjectLiteral argument
             var objLit:Grammar.ObjectLiteral = expr.root.name

+find the FunctionDeclaration for the function we're calling

+            var funcDecl: Grammar.FunctionDeclaration = actualVar.nodeDeclared

 check if the function defines a "class" for this parameter, so we produce a _fastNew() call creating a instance on-the-fly as function argument, thus emulating js common usage pattern of options:Object as parameter

+            if actualVar

-            if actualVar and actualVar.nodeDeclared instanceof Grammar.FunctionDeclaration
+                if actualVar.nodeDeclared instanceof Grammar.FunctionDeclaration
-                var funcDecl: Grammar.FunctionDeclaration = actualVar.nodeDeclared
+                    funcDecl = actualVar.nodeDeclared

+                else if actualVar.nodeDeclared.constructor is Grammar.ClassDeclaration
+                    // we're calling the constructor of a class declare actualVar.nodeDeclared:Grammar.ClassDeclaration
+                    funcDecl = actualVar.nodeDeclared.constructorDeclaration
+                    if no funcDecl //if there's no explicit constructor
+                        // the default constructor accepts a initialization object return objLit.calcFastNew(actualVar.getComposedName())

+Here funcDecl is: function or method

                 if no funcDecl.paramsDeclarations or no funcDecl.paramsDeclarations.list.length
                     if no funcDecl.paramsDeclarations.variadic
                         .sayErr "#{funcDecl.specifier} #{funcDecl.nameDecl} accepts no parameters"
                         funcDecl.sayErr "function declaration is here"